-Funding is available to certain eligible professionals (EPs) and hospitals, as described below.
+Funding for the EHR Stimulus is available to certain eligible professionals (EPs) and hospitals, as described below.
 Funds will be distributed through Medicare and Medicaid incentive payments to EPs, physicians, and hospitals who are “meaningful EHR users.”
 In addition, with regard to the Medicaid program, federal matching funds are also available to States to support their administrative costs associated with these provisions.

 Criteria for Qualifying for an Incentive